steve-thousand/distributed-db-project/README.md

 Of course this requires some changes to other parts of the platform as well.
 Now that I've entered the servers-being-lost territory, the registry and the servers that use it for service discovery need some changes to be able to forget nodes, otherwise I'll end up with error logs endlessly.

+It wasn't easy and I'm sure there are race conditions lurking there somewhere but I've got it set up so that multiple nodes can be started with nothing but a registry parameter, and at run time nodes will discover each-other, and a leader will be chosen.
+If the leader fails, a new leader will be chosen.